sandberg-lab/NASC-seq2/README.md

 In the folder `kinetics_lookup`, you can find script for generating initial burst kinetic estimates from molecular counts.
 These estimates can be refined using the scripts in the folder `inference_ML`.
 To see the script we used to plot the resulting data, look in the folder `kinetics_plotting`, these script will also use some of the output of the scripts in `misc_kinetics`.

 In the folder `cobursting`, you can find script that were used for our cobursting analysis.

+Some of the folders contain additional readme files for further information.